brennancodes/chameleon_sheets/README.md

 - We would like to make the app a progressive web application (PWA).
 That way if a device or school loses internet connection, use of the app can continue.

-- Fully customizable columns and rows so the data sheet can be used in any context, hence the name "chameleon sheets," so the app can be adapated to tracking anything, like company inventory, etc.
+- Fully customizable columns and rows so the data sheet can be used in any context, so the app can be adapated to tracking more things.

 - User customization options like background theme, colors, a profile picture, etc.
 Customization options by school or company.